-Suleiman Uba Gaya is the immediate past Deputy President of the Nigerian Guild of Editors (NGE) and is one of the most versatile editors in Nigeria, with deep connections in the global media circuit.
-He is the only Nigerian editor to have attended twice, on invitation, the Editorial Meeting of The New York Times, and is currently a member of the highly-selective World Editors Forum’s Global Experts Group On Distributed Platforms.
+Suleiman Uba Gaya is a former Deputy President of the Nigerian Guild of Editors (NGE) and is one of the most versatile editors in Nigeria, with deep connections in the global media circuit.
+He is currently a member of the highly-selective World Editors Forum’s Global Experts Group On Distributed Platforms.

 He is also a member of the International Press Institute, the Global Editors Network and the World Association of Newspapers and News Publishers.
 Gaya is also a member of the Nigerian Union of Journalists, the Institute of Mass Communications, and is a Fellow of the Institute of Policy and Management Development.
 He was also a Special Adviser (Special Duties) to the Governor of Kano State, Malam Ibrahim Shekarau (2007 – 2011).

 Since his first appointment as editor in 1998, Gaya has edited a host of Nigerian publications, the most prominent of which include Leadership (daily), New Telegraph (Managing Editor), New Republican (MD/EIC), The Authority (Managing Editor), Today’s Impact (Executive Director), Concern Magazine (Executive Director), Jamhuriya Hausa newspaper (Publisher), Liberty Magazine (CEO/EIC), SkylimitT Media Group (CEO/EIC).